Snapchat/KeyDB/README.md

 Playing with KeyDB
 ------------------

 You can use keydb-cli to play with KeyDB.
-Start a keydb-server instance, then in another terminal try the following:
+Start a keydb-pro-server instance, then in another terminal try the following:

     % cd src